-STEP PROCESSES TO BE FOLLOWED MUMBER 1.
-User End user submits request letter for goods or services to be department procured to departmental secretary and ensures that all minimum requirements for procurement are met. initiate a requirements for procurement are met. request for 2.
+Table 1.1 Todarement business process STEP PROCESSES TO BE FOLLOWED MUMBER 1.
+User End user submits request letter for goods or services to be department procured to departmental secretary and ensures that all minimum requirements for procurement are met. initiate a requirements for presurement are met. request for 2.
 Departmental secretary verify that all minimum requirements for goods or procurement are met and capture the request for processing in the municipal financial management system when all minimum services to be requirements for procurement are met. procured.
 3. Departmental secretary rejects the request and sent it back to the end user if any of the requirements is not met or print and submits the request to the departmental senior manager for approval when all requirements are met.
 Departmental secretary keep record of requisitions captured and rejected.
 5. Departmental Senior Manager authorise request in the municipal financial management system, print and sign the approved request.
 6. Departmental secretary submits the approved request to Demand Officer in Budget and Treasury Office.
 2. BTO Demand Officer receives and keep record of all requisitions for (Demand goods or services from all departments.
 Officer) 2.
-Demand Officer verifies that goods or services requested are in process the approved IDP, Demand management plan, and procurement request.
-3. Dema and have funds available as per the approved annual budget. and Officer submit the request to Bid Specification committee evelopment of detailed specification of goods or services red. reque pecification committee prepare bid documents for all ested goods or services and submit the signed specification mand Officer for processing. syste speci and Officer processes the request on the municipal financial m, sign and submit the request with signed detailed fication/bid document for goods or services required to isition Office.
-3.BTO 1 Acqu isition Officer receives and keep records of all requisitions of (Acquisition s or services received.
+Demand Officer verifies that goods or services requested are in process the approved IDP, Demand management plan, and procurement request. plan and have funds available as per the approved annual budget.
+3. Demand Officer submit the request to Bid Specification committee for development of detailed specification of goods or services required.
+Bid Specification committee prepare bid documents for all requested goods or services and submit the signed specification to Demand Officer for processing.
+5. Demand Officer processes the request on the municipal financial system, sign and submit the request with signed detailed specification/bid document for goods or services required to Acquisition Office.
+2 DTO 4.
+A 3.BTO 1.
+Acquisition Officer receives and keep records of all requisitions of goods or services received.
+(Acquisition goods of convices received.
 Office) 2.
-Acau isition officer updates the project register for the relevant process the cial year. request for 3.
-Acqu isition Officer use the municipal approved database of transactions iers and Central Supplier Database to request price of R200 000 ations as per paragraph 12 of this policy for transactions cted to be R 200 000.00 or below. or below àddit ransactions above R30 000 and less than R200 000 must in on be advertised on the Municipal website, notice boards for st 7 days. isition Officer submit the requisition of goods or services with quotations to Manager SCM for approval. the re be pr manager approves or disapprove the quotations and process equest in the municipal financial system.
-The approval must inted and signed by the manager SCM and disapproval must be signed with valid reasons. to Bu manager submit the approved request with price quotations dget section to confirm budget availability and for further essing.
+Acquisition officer updates the project register for the relevant process the financial year. request for 3.
+Acquisition Officer use the municipal approved database of transactions suppliers and Central Supplier Database to request price of R300 000 quotations as per paragraph 12 of this policy for transactions expected to be R 300 000.00 or below. or below (a).
+Transactions above R30 000 and less than R300 000 must in addition be advertised on the Municipal website, notice boards for at least 7 days.
+Acquisition Officer submit the requisition of goods or services with price quotations to Manager SCM for approval.
+5. SCM manager approves or disapprove the quotations and process the request in the municipal financial system.
+The approval must be printed and signed by the manager SCM and disapproval must also be signed with valid reasons.
+6. SCM manager submit the approved request with price quotations to Budget section to confirm budget availability and for further processing.